 Point the Lens Downward

 I learned this awesome tip from Frank at the Aurora Bear Photography Workshop.
-On the coldest night we were shooting (around -15F), I left my camera pointing down towards the snow on my tripod as I waited in a yurt trying to warm up.
-When I came back out to look for aurora periodically, I noticed my whole camera was frosted over!
-However the lens pointing at the ground was not.
-This way when the aurora did come out suddenly – I was ready!
-I just popped the battery back in, readjusted the tripod head and got my shots even though my camera was completely frosty!
+On the coldest night we were shooting (around -15F), I left my camera pointing down toward the snow on my tripod as I waited in a yurt, trying to warm up.
+When I returned to look for Aurora periodically, I noticed my whole camera was frosted over!
+However, the lens pointing at the ground was not.
+This way, when the aurora came out suddenly, I was ready!
+I just popped the battery back in, readjusted the tripod head, and got my shots even though my camera was completely frosty!

 Remove Your Filters

-Frank at Aurora Bear also taught me to remove my filters on my lenses as they can produce a series of dark concentric circles in the center of your photo.
+Frank at Aurora Bear also taught me to remove the filters on my lenses as they can produce a series of dark concentric circles in the center of your photo.
 Plus, some filters will also reduce your available light.
-You are already challenged with low light conditions when shooting the northern lights; don’t make it worse!
+You are already challenged with low light conditions when shooting the Northern Lights; don’t make it worse!

 LensCoat® lens covers offers your valuable equipment some protection from scrapes and bumps, preserving its resale value.
 It also help break up the shape of your lens, making it less noticeable to wildlife.